john-science/python_for_scientists/classes/09_std_libs/lecture_09.md

 ![random](http://imgs.xkcd.com/comics/random_number.png)

 There area  lot of different ways to generate pseudo-random numbers in Python.
-But here is a short introduction to some of the methods that will be the most useful to you.
+But here is a short introduction to the three you can use to generate all the other functionality in the library.

+#### random

 The most general and useful method is the basic `random`, which generates a `float` between zero and one: